isomerpages/moe-oasispri/_our-curriculum/Curriculum/English Language.md

 ### 3. Programme

-##### 3.1&nbsp;&nbsp; Lower Primary Speech and Drama Programme
+##### 3.1 Lower Primary Speech and Drama Programme

 The Speech and Drama Programme for our lower primary students aims to develop their confidence and the ability to use the English Language fluently in different contexts.
 Through this fun and engaging programme, students will get the opportunity to learn important life skills such as public speaking and hone their accuracy in speech and pronunciation.
 They will also enhance their skills in vocal projection, facial expression and stage presence.
 At the end of the programme, students will get to perform on stage to showcase what they have learned.

 ##### 3.2 Middle Primary Literature Programme

 The literature programme for our middle primary students aims to foster a love for reading, enhance writing skills, and introduce students to basic literary analysis.
-Two texts, “Wonder” and “Charlie and the Chocolate Factory” are introduced in primary three and four respectively.&nbsp;
+Two texts, “Wonder” and “Charlie and the Chocolate Factory” are introduced in primary three and four respectively.

 Students will have the opportunity to analyse the characters’ development, plot structure, and symbolism present in these texts.
 They can learn to identify literary devices used by the author, such as metaphors or similes, and discuss how they contribute to the overall meaning of the story.
 These activities foster critical thinking and help students appreciate the craft of storytelling.
 Through group discussions, literature circles and debates, they develop empathy and learn to participate with respect, conviction and sensitivity.